 This week, we’re glad to be introducing and spotlighting an organization we frequently work with in this field: The American Geographical Society, or AGS, for short.
 Fulcrum is proud to be a corporate partner of AGS, as well as contributing to discussions, projects, symposiums, and helping to introduce AGS to schools, businesses, and individuals who can benefit from their expertise & connections throughout the world.

 AGS began during the era of Polar Exploration, when Sir John Franklin’s expedition went missing deep in the Arctic.
 Rumors swirled about the possibility of survivors stranded in the cold, and Lady Franklin went out to seek the help of businessmen and scholars.
-The organized efforts that came from Franklin’s ill-fated rescue attempt led to the founding of the AGS in 1851, as an advocacy group for geographic education in the United States.
-The Society funded several expeditions, trained explorers, and published the findings that came from these explorations, in hopes of filling in the blanks that existed in many of the maps of the times.
+Founded in 1851 following Franklin’s ill-fated rescue attempt, AGS began as an advocacy group for geographic education in the United States.
+It funded expeditions, trained explorers, and published findings to address gaps in the maps of the time.

 AGS has been instrumental in providing information for many geopolitical issues in the 19th & 20th Century, and continues in this geo-leadership role today.
 In the 1870’s, AGS members debated and discussed a proposed shipping passage connecting the Atlantic with the Pacific, which later became the Panama Canal.
 During World War I, preparations for the Paris Peace Conference were held in the AGS offices in New York.
-When President Woodrow Wilson sailed to France, his envoy carried with them three truckloads of geographic data compiled by Isaiah Bowman, the AGS Director at the time.
-During World War II, the AGS was called to assist more than 40 agencies of the US Government in its war against the Axis Powers.
+When President Woodrow Wilson sailed to France, his envoy carried three truckloads of geographic data compiled by AGS Director Isaiah Bowman.
+During World War II, the AGS assisted more than 40 US agencies in its war against the Axis Powers.

 AGS maintains one of the rarest globes in the world, adorned with the signatures of famous explorers, pilots, and astronauts over the last 100 years.
 Known as the Fliers and Explorers Globe, this one-of-a-kind artifact has been signed by such notable individuals as Amelia Earhart, John Glenn, Lincoln Ellsworth, Edmund Hillary, Charles Lindbergh, and most recently, Valentina Tereshkova.